Browse by Medical Category

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

 Dr. Weinberg received his medical degree and completed his Internal Medicine training at the Hadassah Hebrew University School of Medicine.
 He then completed his Vascular Medicine fellowship at the Massachusetts General Hospital and is Board Certified in Vascular Medicine (American Board of Vascular Medicine).
 His on-going research focuses on venous thromboembolic disease and manifestations of arterial disease.
-He is the Associate Fellowship Director of the Vascular Medicine and Intervention fellowship, at Massachusetts General Hospital.
+He is Associate Professor of Medicine at Harvard Medical School.
+Dr. Weinberg is the Associate Fellowship Director of the Vascular Medicine and Intervention fellowship, at Massachusetts General Hospital.
 Dr. Weinberg is founder and Editor In-Chief of Angiologist.com, the only online portal for Vascular Medicine.

 The MGH recently hosted a scientific symposium, "Pulmonary Embolism: What Is Known, What We Need To Know" to discuss improvements in PE detection, care coordination and patient management.